-As the NAVAREA X Coordinator, AMSA provides Maritime Safety Information (MSI) via the Inmarsat SafetyNET system.
+As the NAVAREA X coordinator, we provide MSI via the Inmarsat SafetyNET system.

 MSI is designed to give mariners information relating to:

-In Australia MSI is provided via long range warnings (NAVAREA X Warnings) and coastal warnings (AUSCOAST Warnings and Sea Safety Messages).
+In Australia, MSI is provided via long range warnings (NAVAREA X and METAREA X warnings) and coastal warnings (AUSCOAST warnings, sea safety messages, and coastal wind warnings).

-Many warnings are temporary, but others may remain in force for several weeks and may be superseded by Notices to Mariners.
+Many MSI warnings are temporary.
+Others may remain relevant for several weeks and may be superseded by notices to mariners.

-As well as the SafetyNET service, the Bureau of Meteorology provides the weather component of MSI via the Kordia Solutions Pty Ltd network, employing HF voice broadcasts through sites at Wiluna and Charleville.
-This service is provided for small craft.
+As well as the SafetyNET service the Bureau of Meteorology, as METAREA X coordinator, provides the weather component of MSI through the Kordia Solutions Pty Ltd network, employing HF voice broadcasts through sites at Wiluna, WA and Charleville, QLD.
+This service is primarily provided for small craft.

-The coastal weather services broadcast from each station cover different coastal areas.
-Further details are also available from the Bureau of Meteorology website.
+The coastal weather services broadcasts from each station cover different coastal areas.
+Read more from the Bureau of Meteorology.

 To obtain the latest MSI you can search the maritime safety information (MSI) database and send the search results to your email.